 That’s right, there isn’t many of them but you can wear female clothes as a male and the female can wear trousers as well as skirts.

 Also, there are a bunch of compass designs to find and collect, changing the on-screen compass into things such as a surfing dude, a bowl of spaghetti, or even a man conducting an orchestra.
 Both costumes and compasses are more than just a way of customising your gameplay, they are both related to trophies.
-You need to find 22 costume pieces and 15 compasses, two numbers which aren’t that hard to reach when you factor in just how many items there are within a playthrough.
+You need to find 22 costume pieces and 15 compasses, two numbers that aren’t that hard to reach when you factor in just how many items there are within a playthrough.
 You seriously don’t need any form of guide – just open your eyes and check every room.

 The one negative I have in regards to the costumes is in relation to the ‘New Game Plus’ mode.
 Upon completing the game and creating a new save, you can replay the entire experience (no chapter select or anything) with a few things carried over.
 You get to keep the number of compasses you found (so in the NG+ you’ll only find those you didn’t before) and certain stats like how much you were worth previously (for a trophy).
 However, costumes don’t carry over, meaning you have to find them all again if you wish to get dressed up.
 This meant I had to play for about two hours before I could put my guy in his sexy sailor skirt again!